taghead/taghead/README.md

 ## Hey I'm Andrew.

-I enjoy programming, socializing, working out and gaming.
+I'm just a regular guy who enjoys programming, socializing, working out and gaming.
 When it comes to food, the only thing I consume is caffeine.

 > Item: Cappuccino
 >